lamini-ai/lamini-examples/prompt_engineering.md

 Although the response is factual, you may want the response to be phrased differently.
 Perhaps you seek a more elaborate response?
-Perhaps you prefer the response tailored for a particular audience, or you have other constraints?
+Perhaps you prefer the response tailored for a particular audience, or have other constraints?
-Please follow this tutorial to acquire all key strategies for creating excellent prompts.
+Please follow this tutorial to learn how to refine your prompts to generating excellent responses. :rocket:

 Note that there's no need to include the special `[INST]` and `[/INST]` around the prompt.